addewinn/SF_LightningDataTable/docs/README.md

 - Does not handle rich text fields
 - Init handler on component is not calling Local Storage to size table on initial load (first view only.
 Will handle properly on subsequent views)
 - Default column widths are too small
-- Alignment is not proper for all data tables.
+- Alignment is not proper for data in columns.
 Need to establish default left,right, center align for each possible field type
 - Connect or otherwise remove upload and download icons from toolbar icons on data table.
 They do not currently do anything.
     - was thinking this could be managed with metadata references to endpoints mapped in those settings.